richwblake/react-hooks-mock-code-challenge-plantshop-vite/README.md

 # React Mock Code Challenge: Plantsy

+### Please give each deliverable a good try before checking out the solution.
+Ask an instructor, TC, or cohort mate before looking for the answer here!

 ## Demo

 Use this gif as an example of how the app should work.